 Read receipts aren't everyone's favorite thing — after all, they can let friends know we've read a message when we would rather pretend we hadn't — but they're handy for keeping up with online conversations.
-And Facebook Messenger, which connects us with tons of friends, has read receipts if you know where to look.
+And Facebook Messenger has read receipts, if you know where to look.

 The appearance of the read receipt depends on how you're accessing Messenger.
 This can make telling if someone has actually read your message a bit confusing.
 The easiest way to tell whether a message has been read is to log onto Facebook with a web browser.
 Clicking on the Messenger icon reveals a list of the people you've communicated with.
 Selecting a person pop-ups a small window over your Facebook timeline.
 Under the last, the message will say "Seen " with a time and date, or, for group conversations, "Seen by " if they've been read.
 Nothing will appear if the latest message hasn't been read.
 It's as simple can be.

 However, if you're reading from the mobile app on your smartphone or accessing Facebook Messenger the website (by going to messenger.com instead of facebook.com), it's a little less obvious.
 Instead of a text "seen" message, Messenger uses small, circular icons that show up in the lower right the message window.
 They're more subtle than a straightforward text, and even if you see them, you may not know what they mean.